 South African food additives regulations are developed and administered by the Ministry of Health, under the Food Control Division.
 Food additive regulations are developed and governed in line with the Foodstuffs, Cosmetics and Disinfectants Act no. 54 of 1972 (Click here to download the Act).
-In the absence of a regulation pertaining to a specific additive, South Africa normally adopts the general standard for food additives (GSFA) of the Codex Alimentarius Commission as shown in Table 4 below.
+In the absence of a regulation pertaining to a specific additive, South Africa normally adopts the General Standard for Food Additives (GSFA) of the Codex Alimentarius Commission (CAC).
+Table 4 shows the list of applicable additives regulations in South Africa, which contain a positive additive list (additives permitted for use in foodstuffs are allowed for use), and the foodstuffs in which these additives may be used.